• Home

 Baked chocolate cupcakes in the tin.

-Step 7: Cool the Cupcakes
+Step 7: Bake the Cupcakes and Cool

 Let the cupcakes cool almost completely in the pan before trying to remove them.